The Early Migration Roads

 Virginia, North Carolina, South Carolina and georgia

 The Fall Line Road separates from the King’s Highway at Fredericksburg, Virginia.
 Modern day maps pinpoint the main route as Highway 1.
-Ancestors who traveled southward prior to 1750 would have most likely used this route.
-This particular route provided a much easier trail that allowed wagons to pass through versus The Great Wagon Road and The Upper Road.
+Travelers who traveled southward prior to 1750 would have access to this route.
+This particular path provided a much easier trail that allowed wagons to pass through versus steeper sections of The Great Wagon Road and the extension Upper Road.
 The road ended in Augusta, Georgia and spanned a period of growth between 1735 through 1760.
 The route arrived in present day Raleigh by the mid 1740’s and reached Cheraw, South Carolina by early 1750’s.
 It further extended into Georgia just prior to 1761.

 Flour Gap Road